JBZoo/CSV-Blueprint/README.md

 name: CSV Blueprint Schema Example      # Name of a CSV file.
 Not used in the validation process.
 description: |                          # Any description of the CSV file.
 Not used in the validation process.
-  This YAML file provides a detailed description and validation rules for CSV files to be processed by JBZoo/Csv-Blueprint tool.
+  This YAML file provides a detailed description and validation rules for CSV files to be processed by CSV Blueprint tool.
 It includes specifications for file name patterns, CSV formatting options, and extensive validation criteria for individual columns and their values, supporting a wide range of data validation rules from basic type checks to complex regex validations.
   This example serves as a comprehensive guide for creating robust CSV file validations.